 If you live in a hot humid area (or say… Phoenix in the middle of summer), I’d suggest refrigerating your cream cheese frosting.
 If you plan to keep your recipe longer than 3 days (at any temperature), I would suggest refrigerating it.
 I like to set it out on the counter about 20 minutes before serving to allow it to soften up again.

 Best Ever Cream Cheese Frosting

 - 3 to 3.5 cups powdered sugar

-Combine cream cheese and butter with a mixer on medium speed until smooth and creamy.
-Mix in lemon juice (and lemon zest if using).
+- Combine cream cheese and butter with a mixer on medium speed until smooth and creamy.
+Mix in vanilla (or lemon juice and lemon zest if using).